 - Young adults who face an opportunity gap but have a mentor are 55% more likely to be enrolled in college than those who did not have a mentor.
 (The Mentoring Effect, 2014)

 After proper screening and training, our mentors are carefully matched with a student for the school year.
 Matches meet one-on-one for one hour, once per week, at school during the school day.
 During that time, students and mentors spend time:

-- Building social and emotional skills
+- Building and using Social Emotional Learning skills

 - Supporting self esteem and leadership skill development

 Affinity Mentoring is dedicated to supporting students, families, schools, and the community as a whole.
 We work hard to listen closely to school staff, parents and community members to ensure we are providing a desired and valuable service to the community, and in a way that ensures everyone involved is respected, valued, and empowered.